Jog Falls: Description

 Jog Falls is created by the Sharavati river dropping 253 m, making it the third-highest waterfall in India after the Nohkalikai Falls with a drop of 335 m in Meghalaya and the Dudhsagar Falls with a drop of 310 m in Goa.

-Sharavathi, a river which rises at Ambutirtha, next to Nonabur, in the Thirthahalli taluk takes a northwesterly course by Fatte petta, receives the Haridravati on the right below Pattaguppe and the Yenne Hole on the left above Barangi.
+Sharavathi, a river which rises at Ambutirtha, next to Nonabur, in the Thirthahalli taluk, Shimoga district takes a northwesterly course by Fatte petta, receives the Haridravati on the right below Pattaguppe and the Yenne Hole on the left above Barangi.
 Then, it bends to the west, precipitates itself down the Jog Falls (aka Gersoppa Falls), and passes the village of Gersoppa (properly Geru-Sappe), which is some 30 km away, discharging into the Arabian Sea at Honnavar in Uttara Kannada.

 The Sharavathi, flowing over a very rocky bed about 250 yard wide, reaches a tremendous chasm, 290 m deep, and the water comes down in four distinct falls, Raja, Rani, Roarer and Rocket.
 The Raja Fall comes down in one unbroken column sheer to the depth of 830 ft.
 Halfway down, it is encountered by the Roarer, which precipitates itself into a vast cup and then rushes violently downwards to meet the Raja.
 The Rocket shoots downwards in a series of jets.
 The Rani moves quietly over the mountainside in a sheet of foam.
 The Tourism Department has built steps from the viewpoint at the top, where the waterfall can be seen from across, to the bottom of the hill.
 There are approximately 1,400 steps made to reach the bottom of the hill.

 Significances

 Associated with the waterfall is the nearby Linganamakki Dam across the Sharavati River.
+The water released from the dam adds to the beauty of the waterfalls in the monsoon season.
 The power station has been operational since 1948 and is of 120 MW capacity, one of the largest hydroelectric stations in India at that time and a small source of electric power for Karnataka now.
 The power station was previously named Krishna Rajendra hydro-electric project, after the King of Mysore at that time.
 The name was later changed to Mahatma Gandhi Hydro-electric Project.
 It was served by The Hirebhaskara dam until 1960.
 After 1960, due to the ideas of Mokshagundam Visvesvarayya, Linganmakki Dam has been used for power generation.